Ghini/ghini.desktop/doc/editing.rst

 Pictures
 """"""""""""

-Just as almost all objects in the Ghini database can have *Notes* associated to them, Plants can have *Pictures*: next to the tab for Notes, the Plants editor contains an extra tab called "Pictures".
-You can associate as many pictures as you might need to a plant.
+Just as almost all objects in the Ghini database can have *Notes* associated to them, Plants and Species can also have *Pictures*: next to the tab for Notes, the Plant and the Species editors contain an extra tab called "Pictures".
+You can associate as many pictures as you might need to a plant and to a species object.

-When you associate a picture to a plant, the file is copied in the *pictures* folder, and a miniature (500x500) is generated and copied in the `thumbnails` folder inside of the pictures folder.
+When you associate a picture to an object, the file is copied in the *pictures* folder, and a miniature (500x500) is generated and copied in the `thumbnails` folder inside of the pictures folder.